Digital Marketing and Analytics

 Why Study Digital Marketing and Analytics

-A BSBA degree in digital marketing and analytics teaches fundamental principles of business including accounting, finance, management, supply chain management, marketing, and management information systems, with a focus on generating business through data-driven, digital means.
+A BSBA degree in marketing, with a concentration in digital marketing and analytics teaches fundamental principles of business including accounting, finance, management, supply chain management, marketing, and management information systems, with a focus on generating business through data-driven, digital means.
 Marketing is a field focused on facilitating satisfying exchange relationships, which is at the heart of business.
-This digital marketing and analytics major focuses on the digital and social media components of modern marketing, as well as the techniques used to analyze the large amounts of data collected and used in digital marketing.
+This digital marketing and analytics concentration focuses on the digital and social media components of modern marketing, as well as the techniques used to analyze the large amounts of data collected and used in digital marketing.

 The BSBA in Digital Marketing and Analytics program is the only program at Shippensburg University that provides a business-administration foundation coupled with a focus on online marketing and marketing analytics.

 All BSBA students learn the fundamentals of business, including principles of marketing, accounting, supply chain management, personnel management, finance, business strategy, and information systems.
 All Marketing majors learn the psychology behind consumer behavior and marketing research methods and practices.
 All Digital Marketing and Analytics majors learn best practices in digital marketing and social media marketing, as well as advanced marketing analytics techniques and practical applications for these emerging areas of marketing.

 The BSBA in marketing management program prepares student to apply to positions in any area of marketing.
 Students in this BSBA major are especially prepared for careers as a market researcher, marketing manager, advertising manager, marketing strategist, project analyst, account manager, and etcetera.